Family Food on the Table

 It’s divine.
 Go with it.

-• I use canned whole tomatoes for this recipe.
-I drain them and then just use a knife to cut them up in the can a bit so they aren’t so huge.
+• Tomatoes: I use canned whole tomatoes for this recipe.
+I drain them and then just use a knife to cut them up in the can a bit so they aren't so huge.
 They break down further while cooking.
 You could sub diced tomatoes as well, just be sure to drain them well.

-• Once it’s cooked, you can either slice or shred your chicken for this recipe.
-Then you’ll mix it back in with the other ingredients so it can soak up some of those lovely juices.
+• Shredding: Once it's cooked, you can either slice or shred your chicken for this recipe.
+Then you'll mix it back in with the other ingredients so it can soak up some of those lovely juices.

-• I recommend that you use a slotted spoon to serve it from the crock pot so you can more carefully control how much of the liquid you get.
+• Serving: I recommend that you use a slotted spoon to serve it from the crock pot so you can more carefully control how much of the liquid you get.
 You don’t want it too dry, but you also don’t want soup.

 Finally, a sprinkling of fresh parsley (or cilantro) helps add some freshness and brightness to the finished dish.